Adithya1894/Functional_Testing/README.md

 # cs490-fall2017-sqa-assignment1
-This is a Maven Project, to build the project just go to the root directory of the project and install MAVEN by using the command
+This is a Maven Project,Import it as a Maven Project.
+To build the project just go to the root directory of the project and install MAVEN by using the command
 MVN install